-3.2.1.1.9 Payment for Referral of Subjects

-California law (Health and Safety Code section 445) states that "No person, firm, partnership, association or corporation, or agent or employee thereof, will for profit refer or recommend a person to a physician, hospital, health-related facility, or dispensary for any form of medical care or treatment of any ailment or physical condition."
+- 3.2.1.1.9 Payment for referral of subjects: California law (Health and Safety Code section 445) states that "No person, firm, partnership, association or corporation, or agent or employee thereof, will for profit refer or recommend a person to a physician, hospital, health-related facility, or dispensary for any form of medical care or treatment of any ailment or physical condition."
 On this basis, cash or cash-equivalent payment to health care providers for referral of subjects or potential subjects is not permitted.
-In addition, payments designed to accelerate recruitment that are tied to the rate or timing of enrollment ("bonus payments") are disallowed.
-Other types of compensation (e.g., books, other non-cash gifts) must be disclosed and be approved by the IRB prior to implementation.

-3.2.1.1.10 Review of Advertisements and Recruitment Methods

-IRB Members or designees will review the content of all submitted proposed advertisements, proposed recruitment methods, and all other written material to be provided to subjects.
+In addition, payments designed to accelerate recruitment that are tied to the rate or timing of enrollment ("bonus payments.") are disallowed.
+Other types of compensation (e.g.: books, other non-cash gifts) must be disclosed and be approved by the IRB prior to implementation. - 3.2.1.1.10 Review of Advertisements and Recruitment Methods: Members or designees will review the content of all submitted proposed advertisements, proposed recruitment methods, and all other written material to be provided to subjects.
 No claims should be made either explicitly or implicitly that the investigational drug or device is safe or effective for the purpose under investigation, or that the drug or device is superior to any other drug or device.
 This is especially critical when a study may involve subjects who are likely to be vulnerable to undue influence.
-In compliance with FDA guidance, advertisements should be limited to the following:

-- a.
-Name and address of the clinical investigator - a.
-Purpose of the research and summary of eligibility criteria - b.
-Straightforward and truthful description of the benefits to the subject - c.
-Location of the research and who to contact for information - d.
+In compliance with FDA guidance, advertisements should be limited to the following: - b.
+Name and address of the clinical investigator - c.
+Purpose of the research and summary of eligibility criteria - d.
+Straightforward and truthful description of the benefits to the subject - e.
+Location of the research and who to contact for information - f.
 All approved advertisements or ad text will be reviewed and stamped by the IRB.

-3.2.1.1.11 Safety Monitoring

-For studies that are blinded, have multiple sites, enter vulnerable populations, or employ high-risk interventions, a general description of the data and safety monitoring plan must be submitted to the IRB as part of the proposed work.
+- 3.2.1.1.11 Safety Monitoring: For studies that are blinded, have multiple sites, enter vulnerable populations, or employ high-risk interventions, a general description of the data and safety monitoring plan must be submitted to the IRB as part of the proposed work.
 This plan must contain procedures for identification and reporting of adverse events.
-For studies that have a Data Safety Monitoring Board (DSMB), the research plan must make adequate provisions for monitoring the data collected to ensure the safety of subjects.

-3.2.1.1.12 Review of Risk Level
+For studies that have a Data Safety Monitoring Board (DSMB), the research plan must make adequate provisions for monitoring the data collected to ensure the safety of subjects. - 3.2.1.1.12 Review of Risk Level: Each proposal should be evaluated as to the level of risk imposed on study participants as either minimal risk or more than minimal risk.
+The IRB shall identify and analyze potential sources of risk and measures to minimize risk, including physical, psychological, social, legal, or economic risks.
+Analysis of risk includes measures that ensure that the risks to participants are reasonable in relation to potential benefits to participants and society, and are minimized by using procedures that are consistent with sound research design and that do not unnecessarily expose participants to risk.

+3.2.1.2.
+Initial Review of Investigational New Drugs and Chemicals